Xi Zheng: Background and early life

-Fall of Shu Han
+Fall of Shu Han and aftermath

 As director of the imperial library, Xi Zheng was a fairly high-ranking official in the Shu government.
 The powerful eunuch Huang Hao was ambivalent towards him, so Xi Zheng was able to avoid the factionalism that Huang Hao's rise to power engendered.

 Xi Zheng's foremost contribution to history was his composition of Liu Shan's surrender document to the Wei general Deng Ai, which survives in the Records of the Three Kingdoms.
 Xi Zheng remained extremely loyal to Liu Shan, and was one of two former high-ranking Shu officials who abandoned their families and travelled with Liu Shan to Luoyang during Zhong Hui's Rebellion in 264.
 He was one of five former Shu officials to be enfeoffed as marquises by the Wei government.

 In Luoyang, Liu Shan relied on Xi Zheng in matters of deportment and propriety.
 According to Xi Zuochi's Han Jin Chunqiu, the Wei regent Sima Zhao once asked Liu Shan if he thought much about Shu, to which Liu Shan famously responded that he was too happy to think of Shu.
 Xi Zheng sought out Liu Shan and advised him that were he asked this again, the appropriate response was to lament how far he had been removed from his family tombs.

 In 273, Xi Zheng was appointed as the Administrator of Baxi Commandery (巴西郡), in present-day eastern Sichuan and northern Chongqing.
 This would have allowed him to return west in his old age.
-Of his works, only Liu Shan's surrender document to Deng Ai and one other essay survive, both carried in the base text of the Records of the Three Kingdoms.
+Of his works, only Liu Shan's surrender document to Deng Ai and one other essay survive; both are recorded in the base text of Records of the Three Kingdoms.